 Inside The Equus Effect

-The Equus Effect is a sophisticated, structured and comprehensive program that is designed to have a lasting impact on clients.
-Our aim is to build participants’ capacity for these relational qualities:
+The Equus Effect is a sophisticated, structured, and comprehensive experiential learning with horses program that is designed to have a lasting impact on a broad range of clients.
+Our aim is to build participants’ capacity to have more successful and satisfying relationships at home, work and school.
+Benefits include:

 - more effective communication